Wardian, Isle of Dogs, London

 CGL first worked with this site in 1999 during preconstruction for the proposed Arrowhead Quay development for Ballymore Properties.
 This project would deliver a 26 storey, twin tower structure on a single storey basement immediately adjacent to Canary Wharf and the dock wall.

 CGL back analysed the wall piles for the original Arrowhead Quay basement excavations and made recommendations for the excavation of the deeper new basement with a suitable factor of safety.
-These recommendations included careful removal of some semi-permanent works added in 2007 to stabilise the dock wall.
+These recommendations included careful removal of some semi-permanent works added to stabilise the dock wall.

 CGL made extensive use of WALLAP and CADS 3D analysis to predict wall movements and develop construction sequences for the new basement design.
 These took into account realistic back analysed soil parameters and hydrological studies based on measured movement history.
 With this information CGL prepared a wall stability analysis, derived an appropriate temporary works design and made the under-length piles work harder to support the permanent structure.